daniel-molina/visualequation/doc/UI.md

     them.
 *   Else, do nothing.

-#### Kill line (C-k)
-Kill any subequation after cursor.
-Those which cannot be deleted totally without flatting their supeqs are substituted by PVOID (as in *Void block*, so not recursively).

-With a negative argument, kill any subequation before cursor.
-#### Backward kill line (C-u)
-Counter-part of *Kill line*.

-> **Note**: Default readline keybinding is undesired (C-x Rubout), so
-> keybinding of a very similar command (*Unix line discard*), which is not
-> going to be implemented in Visual Equation, is used instead.

-#### Alternative kill line (S-C-k)
-Equivalent to *Kill line* but considering that effsel is in the opposite side of selection.

-#### Alternative backward kill line (S-C-u)
-Equivalent to *Backward kill line* but considering that effsel is in the opposite side of selection.

-#### Unix line discard (Not to be implemented)
-Similar to *Backward kill line*.
-A negative argument has no effect.

 #### Kill word (M-d)
-If selection is a juxted of a juxt-block JB and there are juxteds of JB after the cursor different than TVOID (selection itself may be one of them), delete every juxted satisfying that condition.
-Elif selection is a nested juxted and has a quasi-cojuxted QCJ to the right, remove QCJ and every cojuxted of QCJ to the right.
-Else, set to PVOID every 1-level subeq of the supeq of selection to the right of the cursor.

-Read this:-----
+1. Select effsel.

-*   If there is no gsymb to the right of effsel, do nothing.
+2. If there is no gsymb to the right of the cursor, do nothing.
+Else, let that gsymb be G and its supeq GSUP:
+    *   Delete G and any param of GSUP-lop to the right of G.
-*   Elif gsymb to the right of effsel is a non-last juxted, delete juxted to the right.
+    *   Select the next gsymb to the right after last removed param.
-*   Elif next mate exists and it is not a PVOID, move it to the right of selection as a juxted or several juxteds if it was a juxt-block.
-Leave a PVOID in the original position of the mate.
-*   Elif there exists a mate to the right which is not a PVOID, replace the (PVOID) mate to the left of that mate with it and leave a PVOID in its original position.
-*   Else, do nothing.

-It saves deleted mates on the kill ring (readline do that when a numeric argument is passed, even if that is not documented).
+Deleted params are saved on the kill ring.

 #### Backward kill word (M-h, M-C-h)
 Counter-part of kill-word.

-> **Note**: According to Note of *Backward delete char*, Visual equation will
+> **Note**: According to Note of *Backward delete char*, Visual Equation will
-> stick to M-C-h for the keybinding of this command.
-Alternatively, M-h is also
+> stick to M-C-h for this command.
+Alternatively, M-h can be used equivalently.
-> associated to this operation.

 #### Alternative kill word (S-M-d)
 Equivalent to *Kill word* but considering that effsel is in the opposite side